JoaoLSA/OmniStack11-BeTheHero/backend/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+ 1. Fork the repository and create your branch from `master`.
+ 2. Push the changes to your fork.
+ 3. Create a pull request to the Be The Hero repository.

 ## Versioning